September 25, 2025

 Several government agencies oversee digital lenders in Nigeria:

-1. Central Bank of Nigeria (CBN) – licenses and supervises financial institutions.
+1. Central Bank of Nigeria (CBN) – ensures financial licenses and compliance with banking regulations.

-2. Federal Competition and Consumer Protection Commission (FCCPC) – ensures ethical conduct and consumer protection.
+2. Federal Competition and Consumer Protection Commission (FCCPC) – ensures consumer protection, takes consumer complaints and enforces fairness.

-3. National Information Technology Development Agency (NITDA) – protects user data and digital privacy.
+3. National Information Technology Development Agency (NITDA) – protects the data privacy and information technology of users.

-4. Economic and Financial Crimes Commission (EFCC) – investigates fraud and financial crimes.
+4. Economic and Financial Crimes Commission (EFCC) – investigates fraud, illegal organizations and financial crimes.

-The FCCPC now leads the registration and regulation of digital lenders in collaboration with the CBN and NITDA.
-Apps that meet compliance standards are placed on the FCCPC-Approved Loan Apps List.
+The FCCPC spearheads the registration and overseeing of digital lending platforms, working in partnership with the CBN and NITDA.
+Only apps that meet the required compliance standards are included on the FCCPC’s official list of approved loan apps.

 How to Identify CBN-Approved or FCCPC-Licensed Loan Apps